-- Encourage mixed-used development to foster an environment of live-work-play. - Support the development of business incubators in the Region. - Encourage and support major institutions and businesses to foster and invest in an innovative practices. - Establish agricultural innovation education/trade programs at the Region's high school and trade schools. - Introduce and/or grow the concept of innovation in the Region's school districts. - Encourage innovation in municipal government. - Coordinate efforts among municipalities to determine the best types of innovation hubs for different locations throughout the Region to ensure that the Region's communities are working collaboratively instead of competing for opportunities. - Improve access to and collaboration with the Region's community colleges and technical schools. - Encourage, via legislative initiatives and/or financial incentives, the development of a modern high-quality digital communication network, with true 5G cellular coverage throughout the area, and broadband download speeds greater than 1Gbps.
+- Encourage mixed-used development to foster an environment of live-work-play. - Support the development of business incubators in the Region. - Encourage and support major institutions and businesses to foster and invest in an innovative practices. - Establish agricultural innovation education/trade programs at the Region's high school and trade schools. - Introduce and/or grow the concept of innovation in the Region's school districts. - Encourage innovation in municipal government. - Coordinate efforts among municipalities to determine best types of innovation hubs for different locations throughout the Region to ensure that the Region's communities are working collaboratively instead of competing for opportunities.